6.4. Levels of Policing and Role of Police

 Students at Southern Oregon University with a major in Criminology and Criminal Justice take the CCJ 321 CSI and CCJ 462 Forensic Criminal Investigation classes and practice crime scene investigation skills for a future career as a Crime Scene Investigator

 Contact with Outside Agencies: It takes a team to accomplish policing.
 One federal, state, county, or city police agency cannot do it all alone.
-In order to succeed the agencies must work together.
+To succeed the agencies must work together.
 Whether a narcotics division works with the ATF or an entire SWAT team comprised of officers from various city and county departments, the team concept in policing is unwavering.

 Oregon has a lot of examples of coordination between different agencies to make things happen.
 For example, in Jackson County (Oregon) there is The Medford Area Drug and Gang Enforcement (MADGE) Unit; there was a need in Jackson County, to work towards controlling the gangs and drugs in the valley, and one department could not complete the mission alone.
 Therefore, MADGE was created to engage the following agencies: